-Homemade valentine’s card
+Homemade card for multiple occasions

 Making a Valentine’s Day card is one of the yearly traditions many kids do in school.

 DIY cards are a great way to add a personal touch to any gift.

 This is a super quick and easy tutorial for a DIY valentines card you can craft together with your baby or toddler.

 Besides Valentine’s Day this card is also great for Father’s Day and Mother’s Day.

 The hand prints add a personal touch that will make everyone happy that get’s this cute card gifted.

 There are affiliate links in this post, meaning, at no additional cost to you, I will be compensated if you click through and take action.
 For full disclosure click here.